hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 - Weighted loss with signal_to_noise, with longer epochs.
 - Additional features for minor score improvements.

-I adopted Squeezeformer[2], which I became familiar with after the ASL fingerspelling competition.Thanks to @christofhenkel and @goldenlock for their solutions in the last ASL competition.
 The most crucial part of my solution is how to utilize the bpp matrix.
 I applied a simple shallow Conv2DNet to bpp and directly added it to the attention matrix.

 **Features:**